PhotoVision/PhotoVision.github.io/_pv-markup/rush-policy.md

 | **Before film arrives in lab** |	N/A	| Add 100% to order | Add 50% to order |
 | **After film arrives in lab** | N/A | Add 100% to order | Add 100% to order |

-*To request a rush between December 11 – March 31, please give us a call at 503-588-3686, we'd love to help!*
+*To request a rush between December 11th – March 31st, please give us a call at 503-588-3686, we'd love to help!*

-*All rush orders subject to lab availability.
+*All rush orders are subject to lab availability.
 Turnaround times are in business days starting the **first** business day **after** your order is received.
 To maintain consistency, partial job rushes are unavailable.*